Our rating:

 outcast since his father abandoned him and the

 village many years before.
-But he does have the eye
+He has the eye of the

-bride.
-Too humble to accept the spear under false
+and choose his bride.
+Too humble to accept the spear

-pretenses, he mourns that he will never marry
+under false pretenses, he fears he will never marry

 Evolet...